rugbyprof/2143-Object-Oriented-Programming/Resources/05-OperatorOverloading/README.md

   mc = mc;     // BLAMMO.
 ```

 You can hopefully see that this would wreak havoc on your program.
-Because mc is on the left-hand side _and_ on the right-hand side, the first thing that happens is that mc releases any memory it holds internally.
-But, this is where the values were going to be copied from, since mc is also on the right-hand side!
+Because `mc` is on the left-hand side *$1* on the right-hand side, the first thing that happens is that `mc` releases any memory it holds internally.
+But, this is where the values were going to be copied from, since `mc` is also on the right-hand side!
 So, you can see that this completely messes up the rest of the assignment operator's internals.

 The easy way to avoid this is to **CHECK FOR SELF-ASSIGNMENT.** There are many ways to answer the question, "Are these two instances the same?"
 But, for our purposes, just compare the two objects' addresses.
 If they are the same, then don't do assignment.
 If they are different, then do the assignment.